5 Must-have LMS Features for Remote Learning

 4) Built-in Content Authoring Tools — Quick Edits for Agility

-COVID-19 proved the world can change on a dime.
+COVID-19 proved the world can change overnight.
 Remote workers don’t have the luxury of last-minute staff meetings.
 They need an LMS that can push important training out quickly.

 To make quick pivots a reality, you need an LMS with a built-in authoring tool.
 This tool makes updating content a breeze.
 It’ll also improve your return-on-investment (ROI) because you can skip buying expensive third-party authoring tools.
 Plus, you’ll be able to use templates to make content development fast and easy.